rahuluppuluri/SmartPhotoWebApplication/README.md

 * For Transcribe - the code in the following Github repo was used in our application: https://github.com/amazon-archives/amazon-transcribe-websocket-static

 # Submission:
 * Under the Templates directory, "hw2_template.yaml" is the CloudFormation template (step #8 in the homework).
+The remainder of the files ("buildspec.yml", "deploy.sh", "template.yaml", and "template2.yaml") are for CodePipeline (step #7 in the homework).

 <img width="679" alt="Screen Shot 2021-11-06 at 5 56 53 PM" src="https://user-images.githubusercontent.com/52614854/140624967-381bed62-8550-474f-bf44-41be6cbb4c04.png">